srackham/drake/README.md

 valid file paths.
 In cases of ambiguity a _File task_ name should be prefixed with a period and a path separator e.g. `./hello-world`.

-A _Normal task_ executes unconditionally.
-A _File task_ is only
-executed if it is out of date i.e. immediately prior to  execution either the task name file path does not exist or one or more prerequisite files has a more recent modification time.

-If a _File task_ execution error occurs the following precautions are taken to ensure the task remains out of date:

-- If a new target file has been created then it is deleted.
-- If an existing target file modification date has changed then it is reverted to the prior date.

-Task name and prerequisite file paths are normalized at task registration.

 ### Task properties
 **name**:
 A unique task name.

-**prereqs**:
-An array of prerequisite task names i.e. the names of tasks to be run prior to executing the task action function.
-Prerequisites can be Normal task names, File task names, file paths or globs (wildcards):

-- Globs are expanded when the task is registered.
-- Prerequisites are resolved at the time the task is run.
-- File path prerequisites do not require a matching task.
-- An error is thrown if any prerequisite file path is missing at the time the task action is executed.

 **desc**:
 An optional task description that is set by the `desc()` API.
 Tasks without a description are not displayed by the `---list-tasks` command-line option (use the `-L` option to include hidden tasks and task prerequisites in the tasks list).

+**prereqs**:
+An array of prerequisite task names i.e. the names of tasks to be run prior to executing the task action function.
+Prerequisites can be Normal task names, File task names, file paths or globs (wildcards).

 **action**:
 An optional function that is run if the task is selected for